 The provided policy definitions are for illustrative purposes only.
 For the binding contract definitions, please refer to your insurance policy.

-Treloar & Heisel, Inc. and its divisions do not offer legal or specific risk management advice.
+Treloar & Heisel, LLC. and its divisions do not offer legal or specific risk management advice.
 Please consult a trained professional for any issues concerning these topics.